Resolution (Andy Pratt album)

 Resolution is the third studio album by American singer-songwriter Andy Pratt, released in 1976 by Nemperor, and distributed by Atlantic.
 It was Pratt's first album of entirely new music since his second Andy Pratt in 1973.
 The album was produced by Bee Gees producer Arif Mardin, who was recruited for a more commercial approach.

 On release, Pratt received a positive critical reception, it is also his best selling album, but had only modest commercial success.

 Critical reception

-The album has consistently been praised by critics.
+Many critics have praised the album.
 Reviewing the album Rolling Stone magazine wrote, "By reviving the dream of rock as an art and then re-inventing it, Pratt has forever changed the face of rock".
 And in a retrospective review for AllMusic, critic Michael Ofjord gave the album four and a half out of five stars and wrote that "Although this album never attained the commercial success that many predicted, it remains a classic that deserves to be heard by a wide audience."

 On the other hand, reviewing the album in his consumer guide for The Village Voice, Robert Christgau gave the album a B and claimed that the album is "Sententious pop at its best, recommended only to those whose taste for such junk amounts to a jones."